mbdr-byte/audio-remaster/README.md

 ## 🚀 Overview

-I created this tool to enable quick and simple remastering of music tracks created on [suno.com](https://suno.com).
+I created this tool to enable quick and simple remastering of music tracks created on [suno.com](https://suno.com) that I wrote with [lyric-genie.com](https://lyric-genie.com).
 The application provides an intuitive interface for applying EQ, compression, stereo enhancement, and other audio effects to your tracks.

 ## ✨ Features